 Broadcast rights fees received from distributors of the Company's live event and television programming, both domestically and internationally, are recorded when the live event or program has been delivered and is available for distribution.
-Certain of the Company's media rights are typically sold in multiyear arrangements and are generally comprised of multiple performance obligations that involve the allocation of transaction price based on the relative standalone selling price of each performance obligation.
+Certain of the Company's media rights are typically sold in multi-year arrangements and are generally comprised of multiple performance obligations that involve the allocation of transaction price based on the relative stand-alone selling price of each performance obligation.
 The Company uses its estimate of stand-alone selling price to allocate transaction price.
 Any advance payments received from customers are deferred upon collection and recognized into revenue as content is delivered.
 Revenue from the Company's pay-per-view programming is recognized when the event is aired and, for those contracts with variable fees, is based upon its initial estimate of the number of buys achieved.
 This initial estimate is based on preliminary buy information received from certain pay-per-view distributors and any adjustments to the estimated amounts are recorded when final information is received.
 Pay-per-view programming is distributed through cable, satellite, and digital providers to residential and commercial establishments.
-The Company's customer is the cable, satellite, and certain digital providers on residential buys and the Company's customer is the end user, and the Company records the amount paid by the end customer.
+The Company's customer is the cable, satellite, and certain digital providers on residential buys and the Company records its royalties earned on the sales of pay-per-view programming.
+For other residential buys through UFC-branded digital platforms, the Company's customer is the end user, and the Company records the amount paid by the end customer.
 On commercial buys, the Company recognizes the amount paid by the establishment.
-The Company owns and operates its own over-the-top ("OTT") platforms, UFC FIGHT PASS and WWE Network, that engage customers strough a monthly subscription-based model.
-Access to UFC FIGHT PASS and WWE Network is provided to subscriptions paid in advance until earned.
-The Company recognizes revenue for UFC FIGHT PASS and WWE Network is deferred for subscriptions paid in advance until earned.
-The Company recognizes revenue for UFC FIGHT PASS and WWE Network is deferred for subscrip based on their relative stand-alone selling price.
-Revenue for ticket sales collected in advance of the event is recorded as deferred revenue until the event occurs.
-The Company recognizes revenue gross of third-party commissions and fees as the Company is the principal in the arrangement.
+The Company owns and operates its own over-the-top ("OTT") platforms, UFC FIGHT PASS and WWE Network, that engage customers through a monthly subscription-based model.
+Access to UFC FIGHT PASS and WWE Network is provided to subscribers and revenue is recognized ratably over each paid monthly membership period.
+Revenue for UFC FIGHT PASS and WWE Network is deferred for subscriptions paid in advance until earned.
+The Company recognizes revenue for UFC FIGHT PASS and WWE Network gross of thirdparty distributor fees as the Company is the principal in the arrangement.